Stochastic modelling for statistical applications

 The material introduced will be throughly discussed and illustrated with numerous examples.

 The course is composed of 24 lectures for a total of 48 hours.
 Upon persistence ofer persistence of the Covid-19 emergency, the classes in a.y.
 2020/21 will be held online.

 Learning assessment methods

 The final assessment consists in an oral examination on the material covered in class.
 The verification will evaluate the student's detailed knowledge and comprehension of the topics covered, together with the propriety of language, rigour and appropriate level of mathematical formality used for presenting definitions, examples, results and proofs.

-During the Covid-19 emergency the final assessment will consist in a written exam with Webex video surveillance.
+Upon persistence of the Covid-19 emergency the final assessment will consist in a written exam with Webex video surveillance.
 Detailed instruction are published on the course's Moodle page (link below).